mathgladiator/adama-lang/reference/src/guide/static-policies-document-events.md

 * Who can invent documents?
 And what does document invention mean?
 * Who can connect to documents?
 * Who can attach resources (i.e. files) to documents?
 * What resource got attached?
+And when do assets get deleted?

 Unlike other document stores, access control is done within the platform at the lowest level.
 This is the first step in building anything with Adama because access control and privacy are important.